-For Federal Student Aid purposes, students will be considered withdrawn from payment periods if the students do not complete all of the scheduled days.
-This includes those who fail to earn grades or withdraw from all courses and do not confirm future enrollment.
+For Federal Student Aid purposes, the University considers students withdrawn from payment periods if the students do not complete all the scheduled days.
+This includes students who fail to earn grades or withdraw from all courses and do not confirm future enrollment.

-If students earn less than the amount disbursed, Post University is required to return a portion of those funds to the Department of Education.
-The funds are returned in the following order:
+If students earn less than the amount disbursed, The University must return a portion of those funds to ED.
+The University makes the return of funds in the following order:

-If students are eligible for undisbursed Title IV funds, also known as post-withdrawal disbursements, notifications will be sent to the students.
-Without obtaining students’ permissions, Title IV grant funds from post-withdrawal disbursements will be credited to students’ accounts to pay for tuition, fees, and room and board, or disbursed directly to students, unless Title IV Grant Funds are declined within 14 days of notification.
-If post-withdrawal disbursements include loan funds, students’ acceptances to release all or a portion of the loan amounts must be received within 14 days of notification.
-Students may also authorize Post University to apply the funds to any prior outstanding balances that are greater than $200.
-In order for the students to receive post-withdrawal disbursements, all eligibility requirements must have been met.
-Any excess funds remaining after a return of Title IV funds or post-withdrawal disbursement will be refunded to the students
+If students are eligible for additional disbursements of Title IV funds, also known as post-withdrawal disbursements, notifications will be sent to the students.
+Unless the students decline, the University will credit Pell and FSEOG grant funds from post-withdrawal disbursements to the students’ accounts to pay for tuition, fees, and room and board, or will make a disbursement directly to the students If post-withdrawal disbursements include loan funds.
+The students must authorize the University to release all or a portion of the loan amounts within 14 days of the University’s notification.
+Students may also authorize the University to apply the funds to any prior outstanding balances that are greater than $200.
+For the students to receive post-withdrawal disbursements, all eligibility requirements must have been met.
+Any excess funds remaining after a return of Title IV funds or post-withdrawal disbursement will be refunded to the students.